jorgecorpa/jorgecorpa.github.io/_pages/cv.md

 Education
 ======
-* The University of Manchester - MSc in Robotics                               -  2023
+* MSc Robotics - The University of Manchester - 2023
-* The University of Manchester - BEng in Electrical and Electronic Engineering -  2024
+* BEng Electrical & Electronic Engineering - The University of Manchester - 2024
-*

 **Relevent Experience**
 ======